Oral Cancer: Radiation Therapy

 Teeth erosion or cavities from having a dry mouth

-Many of these side effects will go away a few weeks after treatments end, but some may be permanent.
-Talk to your doctor about what to expect and what can be done to help manage side effects.
+Many of these side effects will go away a few weeks after treatments end.
+But some may be long-lasting (permanent).
+Talk with your doctor about what to expect and what can be done to help manage side effects.
 You may have fluoride treatments prescribed by your doctor or dentist.
 These are to help prevent teeth erosion and cavities.

-Another rare possible side effect is damage to the jaw bone called osteoradionecrosis.
+Another rare possible side effect is damage to the jaw bone (osteoradionecrosis).
 Your risk for this damage is higher if you have bad teeth left in place when getting radiation.
 That’s why it’s very important to see a dentist before starting radiation.

 When to call your healthcare provider